 Making Ahead and Storage

-As with all curries, the flavours of this Padang Jackfruit Curry will develop over time so it's great to make it a day or two ahead and then keep it stored in a sealed container in the fridge.
-Likewise, it will keep in the freezer for a couple of months very happily.
-Once you're ready to eat it, defrost thoroughly in the fridge overnight, then warm it up gently on the stove.
+As with all curries, the flavours of this Padang Jackfruit Curry will develop over time so it is great to make it a day or two ahead and then keep it stored in a sealed container in the fridge.
+You can also store it (and any leftovers) in the freezer for up to six months.

 📖 Recipe 📖